ChristianSi/lytspel/devnotes.md

         made.
       * Bumpy y (and set z to 0) if new non-trivial functionality has been added in a backwards-compatible manner.
-      * Bump x (and set y and z to 0) if functionality has added in a way that breaks compatibility.
+      * Bump x (and set y and z to 0) if functionality has been added in a way that breaks compatibility.
 NOTE: Whenever possible, this should be avoided!

 * Update the CHANGELOG.